DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/020 Data Binding/10 Simple Array/10 Array Only.md

-To bind the **Scheduler** to an array, pass this array to the [dataSource](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource') option.
+To bind the **Scheduler** to an array, pass this array to the [dataSource](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource') property.

 ---